-- Must not have spent more than 450 days outside the UK in the five year period that they have been residing here.
+- The applicant must not have spent more than 450 days outside the UK in the five year period that they have been residing here.

-- Must not have spent more than 90 days outside the UK in the concluding 12 months preceding their application.
+- Have been no more than 90 days outside the UK in the 12 months before their application.

 - Must have held UK permanent residence for at least the last 12 months preceding their application

 - Must not have breached the UK Immigration Law during their five year stay.